Tim Burton: 2022–present: Wednesday and resurgence

-Unrealized projects
+Unreleased projects

 After Kevin Smith had been hired to write a new Superman film, he suggested Burton to direct.
 Burton came on and Warner Bros. set a theatrical release date for the summer of 1998, the 60th anniversary of the character's debut in Action Comics.
 Nicolas Cage was signed on to play Superman, Burton hired Wesley Strick to rewrite Smith's script, and the film entered pre-production in June 1997.
 For budgetary reasons, Warner Bros. ordered another rewrite from Dan Gilroy, delayed the film, and ultimately put it on hold in April 1998.
 Burton then left to direct Sleepy Hollow.
 Burton has depicted the experience as a difficult one, citing differences with producer Jon Peters and the studio, stating, "I basically wasted a year.
 A year is a long time to be working with somebody that you don't really want to be working with."

-In 2001, The Walt Disney Company began to consider producing a sequel to The Nightmare Before Christmas, but rather than using stop motion, Disney wanted to use computer animation.
+In 2002, The Walt Disney Company began to consider producing a sequel to The Nightmare Before Christmas, but rather than using stop motion, Disney wanted to use computer animation.
 Burton convinced Disney to drop the idea.
 "I was always very protective of ['Nightmare'], not to do sequels or things of that kind," Burton explained.
 "You know, 'Jack visits Thanksgiving world' or other kinds of things, just because I felt the movie had a purity to it and the people that like it...
 Because it's a mass-market kind of thing, it was important to kind of keep that purity of it."
 Regardless, in 2009, Henry Selick stated that he could make a sequel to Nightmare if he and Burton could create a good story for it.